 Panel 3: Using Compassionate Curiosity to Combat Implicit Bias (Commonwealth A)

-Panelists: Oscar Gonzalez, Graland Country Day, Elizabeth Warren, Suffield Academy, David Thompson, The Bishop’s School, Anshu Wahi, The Northwest School
+Panelists: Marti Champion, Graland Country Day, Elizabeth Warren, Suffield Academy, David Thompson, The Bishop’s School, Anshu Wahi, The Northwest School

 11:45-1:00 PM − Break (lunch is not included)